actions-workshop/actions-workshop/docs/304-governance.md

      - Dismiss stale pull request approvals when new commits are pushed
      - Automatically request Copilot code reviews
      - Block force pushes
   5. The `Require status checks to pass before merging` option allows you to select specific workflows that must complete successfully before a pull request can be merged.
-Select the `Simple Governance Check / governance-check.yml` workflow here.
-Note this workflow must have run at least once on the branch to appear in the list.
+Type `approval-gate` and select it.
+Note this is the job name, not the workflow name.
+Also note this workflow must have run at least once on the branch to appear in the list.
+     - At the org level the same option is called `Require workflows to pass before merging`
   6. Click `Create` to save the ruleset.

 Now create a branch, make any change to your repository (such as adding a new markdown file), and open a pull request to `main`.
 You should see that the pull request cannot be merged because the required workflow has not completed successfully.